Dillard House

-The restaurant, which sits in a town of about 200 people, claims to serve about 800 customers on an average day and up to 3,000 a day during peak season.
+The restaurant and resort, which sit in a town of about 200 people, claims to serve about 800 customers on an average day and up to 3,000 a day during peak season.
 Patrons have included Thomas Edison, Henry Ford, Lady Bird Johnson, Walt Disney, and Jimmy Carter.

 The original stone house was nominated for inclusion in the National Register of Historic Places in 2007.

 Restaurant

-The Dillard House is an all you can eat, one menu, waiter served buffet, also called "family style."
-The day's menu is placed on the board when you come inside the restaurant.
-The staff brings every dish on the menu to your table, and that table can eat as much as they want, and ask for more of any dish.
+The Dillard House is an all-you-can-eat, one-menu, waiter-served buffet, also called "family style."
+The day's menu is placed on the board just inside the restaurant.
+The staff brings every dish on the menu to the table, and that table can eat as much as they want, and ask for more of any dish.
 The food is Southern and Appalachian with apple butter, acorn squash soufflé, and country ham among the notable house specialties.

 The Dillard House Cookbook and Mountain Guide was released by Longtree Press in 1996.